lionaneesh/Geo-Locate-My-Posts/readme.txt

 === Locate My Posts ===
 Contributors: Aneesh Dogra
-Tags: location, gmaps, Google Maps, add location to posts, locate my posts Requires at least: 3.0
+Tags: geo-locate, location, gmaps, Google Maps, add location to posts, locate my posts, geo-locate my posts Requires at least: 3.0
 Stable tag: 0.1

-The plugin adds locations to your posts.
+A Wordpress plugin that tags the location of the post using Google Maps.

 == Description ==

-ADD ME
+A Wordpress plugin that adds location to your posts, using Geo-Location and the Google Maps API.

 == Other Notes ==

 = To Do =
-[*] Add a Better Name and Description
 [*] Improve CSS

 == Installation ==

 You may either install the plugin via the in-built installer in WordPress or follow the manual method below:

-1. Upload the extracted `Locate_My_Posts` folder to the `/wp-content/plugins/` directory
+1. Upload the extracted `Geo-Locate-My-Posts` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Enjoy!